trenccan777/Docker-LAMP-server/README.md

 ```

 ## Usage
-You can start working with your PHP files in the `src` folder.
+You can start working with your PHP files in the `web` folder.
 PhpMyAdmin is available on port `8080`.